J-Libraries/numJ/Readme.md

 **Common Exceptions:**

 - `ShapeException`: Thrown when an operation cannot be performed due to incompatible shapes.
-- `IllegalArgumentException`: Thrown when invalid arguments are provided (e.g., negative sizes).
+- `IllegalArgumentException`: Thrown when invalid arguments are provided (e.g., negative sizes or skips).

 **Example:**